Daniel-VDM/Intro-CS-projects/Program_Structure_and_Interpretation/-Project-Scheme/README.md

 ##### PERSONAL NOTE #####

-Disclaimer:  All projects in CS61A at UC Berkeley were NOT done from scratch.
+Disclaimer:  All projects in CS61A (Structure and Interpretation of Computer Programs) at UC Berkeley were NOT done from scratch.
 Instead, students had to create core logic algorithms using the tools provided and learned.
 Furthermore, a testing program is provided alongside the project (called 'okpy') to ensure that the algorithms functions as desired.

-This project incorporated everything we had learned about python to the application of building an interpreter for Scheme.
+This project incorporated everything that the student learned about Python to the application of building an interpreter for Scheme.
 Furthermore, it reinforce the student's knowledge of Scheme.

 I was able to do the extra portion for this project which was to implement an optimized implementation of Scheme_eval (the interpreters evaluation routine) that supported tail recursion.
-I was also able to implement macros into the interpreter.
+I was also able to implement macros.